Claresimba20/Data_analytics_project/README.md

 This project addresses the problem by developing a data-driven framework that integrates health data from multiple open APIs, cleans and analyzes the datasets, and visualizes patterns to provide actionable insights on health progress and disparities across the region.

-## Area of study
+## Area of study-why Sub-Saharan Africa?
+Sub-Saharan Africa (SSA) was chosen because:
+- It bears a disproportionate burden of global disease and mortality.
+- Countries share similar socioeconomic and health system challenges, allowing for comparative analysis.
-Sub-Saharan Africa was chosen because it faces unique health challenges, shares similar socioeconomic characteristics, and is often treated as a distinct region in global health reporting — making the analysis more focused, relevant, and impactful.
+- SSA is often treated as a distinct region in global health reporting, making it an ideal case study for health disparities and SDG 3 (Good Health and Well-being).

+## Objectives
-## Main Objective
+### Main Objective
-To explore and analyze key health indicators across Sub-Saharan Africa using open data sources.
+To explore and analyze key health indicators and outcomes across Sub-Saharan Africa using open-source APIs and data visualization tools.

-## Specific Objectives
+### Specific Objectives
 1. To collect and integrate health-related datasets from multiple open APIs such as the World Bank and World Health Organization (WHO).
 2. To clean, transform, and merge these datasets into a unified analytical format suitable for exploration.
 3. To analyze regional trends in core health indicators like life expectancy, child mortality, maternal mortality, and health expenditure.
 4. To visualize health trends and disparities across countries using interactive dashboards in Tableau.
 5. To generate insights that can inform public health planning, policy decisions, and progress tracking toward SDG 3 (Good Health and Well-being).

+## Research Questions
+1. What are the key trends in life expectancy, maternal mortality, and child mortality in Sub-Saharan Africa over the past decade?
+2. How do health expenditure and immunization rates relate to health outcomes?
+3. Which countries are improving fastest, and which are lagging behind?
+4. What relationships exist between HIV prevalence, health investment, and mortality outcomes?
+5. How can data-driven insights inform regional health policy and planning toward SDG 3?

 ## Stakeholders and  Beneficiaries
-1. Public Health Policymakers and Government Agencies: They can use the insights to evaluate progress, identify gaps, and allocate resources more effectively toward improving health outcomes.
+1. Public Health Policymakers and Government Agencies:Identify gaps and target interventions efficiently.
-2. International Health Organizations e.g WHO:The analysis supports monitoring Sustainable Development Goal (SDG) 3 — Good Health and Well-being.
+2. International Health Organizations (WHO, UN,WB):Track SDG 3 progress and assess program impact.
-3. Researchers and Data Analysts
+3. Researchers and Data Analysts:Use for further modeling, forecasting, and health system studies.
-4. NGOs  e.g AMREF,MSF:They benefit by identifying regions or populations needing more targeted interventions.
+4. NGOs  e.g AMREF,MSF:Design targeted community-based programs.
 5. General public & Advocacy groups:Data visualizations and dashboards make information accessible to citizens and advocacy groups, encouraging data-driven dialogue and accountability in health governance.

 ## Data Sources
 This project relies on publicly available datasets from reputable open data platforms:
-1.WorldBank API
-2.WHO API
+1. WorldBank API
-## Limitations
-Additional sources such as UNICEF and Our World in Data were explored, but access restrictions or connectivity issues limited their inclusion.
+Region Code: SSF (Sub-Saharan Africa).Indicators retrieved:Life Expectancy, Under-5 Mortality, Maternal Mortality, Health Expenditure per Capita, HIV Prevalence, Measles Immunization Rate, Birth Rate, Population Growth Rate, Total Population, Antenatal Care Coverage & Births Attended by Skilled Staff.
+2. WHO API (Global Health Observatory)
+Indicators retrieved:Life Expectancy at Birth, Maternal Mortality Ratio, Under-5 Mortality Rate, Health Expenditure (% of GDP) & Immunization Coverage

 ## Methodology
 The workflow involves: